hakyimlab/ukbrest/README.md

 so you can see how the output looks like.

 ### Phenotype queries
+ukbREST lets you make queries in different ways.
+If you only need to access some data-fields, you can use standard tools like `curl` to make your query.
+You can also use a **YAML file** to write your data specification in one place and easily share it (for instance, when submitting your manuscript), improving reproducibility of results for others working on UK Biobank.

+#### Using the command line
 You can request a single or multiple data-fields using standard tools like `curl`:

 Here we request two simulated data-fields: